-- Possess an overall GPA of 3.6 or higher.
+- Possess a minimum overall UC GPA of 3.6 or higher.

 - Have completed a minimum of 60-semester units (attained junior or senior status).

 - Junior transfer students must have completed at least one semester at UC Berkeley with a 3.6 GPA.

 - Must be on campus for two semesters of consecutive research (no EAP, no summer).